 Lagoons at Ko’Olina – Located in Kapolei, the Ko’Olina Resort is a master-planned vacation community that houses several resorts including Aulani (Disney).
 It has three natural and four man-made lagoons that are perfect for swimming and snorkeling, making it an extremely popular destination for families.

-Hawaii is definitely one of the more unique duty stations.
-With a little planning and making use of some great resources such as PCSgrades.com and PCSclassifieds.com, relocation can be a breeze and before you know it, you can begin to enjoy island life!
+With a little planning and making use of great resources such as PCSgrades.com, moving to Hawaii can be a breeze, and before you know it, you can begin to enjoy island life!